France Visa: Application & Requirements Guide 2026

 Depending on your nationality, purpose of visit, and duration of stay, foreign nationals who are non-EU/EEA/Swiss citizens may need a visa to travel to France.
 You must apply for a valid visa before travelling to France at the French embassy or consulate in your country of residence.

-For more information on France visa types and the right one for your travel needs, speak with a Total Law barrister today.
+For more information on France visa types and the right one for your travel needs, speak with a Total Law visa lawyers today.
 Our immigration lawyers are always available to help.
 Contact us online or call +44 (0)333 305 9375 for immediate assistance.

 Request a call back from our immigration experts